5 Essential Email Marketing Tactics for Black Friday Campaigns

 It's worth considering whether you want to battle it out with all your competitors during the Black Friday weekend, or if you want to encourage customers to grab your seasonal sales in the weeks leading up to Black Friday, to get ahead of the competition.
 You can still set your campaigns to finish on Cyber Monday, but it just gives people the chance to buy early and avoid the rush.
 Check out an email example from B&Q below:

 This is now for some retail brands, an essential strategy.
 Many cannot afford to not be in BFCM sale when their competitors are already live.
 Even a day late, could be too late...

 2. Leverage FOMO with dynamic content

-That brings us onto using the persuasion tactic of urgency and FOMO (fear of missing out) during campaigns, to encourage subscribers to take actions on your emails.
+That brings us to using the persuasion tactic of urgency and FOMO (fear of missing out) during campaigns, to encourage subscribers to take action on your emails.
 This is a crucial email marketing tactic for seasonal sales periods, as there's already the notion of a limited-time window for consumers to take advantage of brand discounts and deals, so you need to leverage this in email campaigns with the help of dynamic content.

-3. Compose standout subject lines
+3. Craft standout subject lines